jiuerbujie/online-learning-Spark/README.md

 **5. ALS for recommendation**

-Codes are writed by Yuming Zhang and Baisheng Lai, when the participated CSDN Camp.
+It was written by Yuming Zhang and Baisheng Lai, when they participated CSDN Camp.